Digital identity: Authentication

 Authentication is the assurance of the identity of one entity to another.
 It is a key aspect of digital trust.
 In general, business-to-business authentication is designed for security, but user-to-business authentication is designed for simplicity.

 Authentication techniques include the presentation of a unique object such as a bank credit card, the provision of confidential information such as a password or the answer to a pre-arranged question, the confirmation of ownership of an email address, and more robust but costly techniques using encryption.
-Physical authentication techniques include iris scanning, handprinting, and voiceprinting; those techniques are called biometrics.
+Physical authentication techniques include iris scanning, fingerprinting, and voice recognition; those techniques are called biometrics.
 The use of both static identifiers (e.g., username and password) and personal unique attributes (e.g., biometrics) is called multi-factor authentication and is more secure than the use of one component alone.

 Whilst technological progress in authentication continues to evolve, these systems do not prevent aliases from being used.
 The introduction of strong authentication for online payment transactions within the European Union now links a verified person to an account, where such person has been identified in accordance with statutory requirements prior to account being opened.
 Verifying a person opening an account online typically requires a form of device binding to the credentials being used.
 This verifies that the device that stands in for a person on the Internet is actually the individual's device and not the device of someone simply claiming to be the individual.
 The concept of reliance authentication makes use of pre-existing accounts, to piggy back further services upon those accounts, providing that the original source is reliable.
 The concept of reliability comes from various anti-money laundering and counter-terrorism funding legislation in the US, EU28, Australia, Singapore and New Zealand where second parties may place reliance on the customer due diligence process of the first party, where the first party is say a financial institution.
 An example of reliance authentication is PayPal's verification method.